XiYun0/Technology-Stack/README.md

-# Technology stack and Road to work
+# Technology stack
-This warehouse is used to summarize my own technology stack and road to work.:smirk::smirk::smirk:
+This warehouse is used to summarize the technology stack I am studying and preparing to learn.:smirk::smirk::smirk:

 ## :tea:Programming Language

 ### Java
+- [x] Doing
 Learned Java for work

 - Recommended books